codykingham/CATSS_parsers/parallel_readme.md

-# Interepreting the Parallel Database
+# Interepreting the CATSS Parallel Database
 *Cody Kingham, University of Cambridge*

 It doesn't appear to me that the CATSS parallel database has ever been